India rate cut tempts shoppers to buy new cars, major appliances

 Firms selling discretionary items such as cars and electronics are desperate for such a recovery.
 They have reported double digit annualised falls in earnings for the past four quarters.

-Banks have not passed on all of the central bank’s latest cut.
+Banks have not passed on all of the RBI’s latest cut.
 In the last two weeks, auto loans are down only 25 basis points, and home loans by 30 basis points.
 But retailers expect traditional festival-season discounts to help pull shoppers in.

 Added to that, Indian consumers often prefer instalment plans to finance bigger purchases.
 Known as equated monthly instalments (EMI), they are typically provided on a floating-rate basis, so consumers benefit from falling loan rates.